Owen Miller Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks seventh in the league with a collective 9.2 strikeouts per nine innings.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.96).
+- The Reds' 5.04 team ERA ranks 27th across all MLB pitching staffs.

-- The Reds rank 21st in baseball in home runs surrendered (70 total, 1.2 per game).
+- Reds pitchers combine to rank 21st in baseball in home runs allowed (72 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.